Chanon2000/Chanon2000/README.md

-# Hi there, I'm Chanon Manojit 👋
+# Hi there, I'm Mick 👋

 Welcome to my GitHub profile!
 I’m a passionate **Full Stack Developer** with experience in building scalable and high-performance applications using modern web technologies.